 Share the Plate

-Over the past ten years, supporting the Cause of the Month has always been an integral part of UUFA.
-Beginning in July, 2013 the congregation initiated Share the Plate.
+Over the past fifteen years, supporting the Cause of the Month has always been an integral part of UUFA.
+Beginning in July 2013, the congregation initiated Share the Plate.
 Instead of each person making an individual contribution to the Cause of the Month only on the first Sunday as in previous years, the Fellowship as a whole contributes half of the plate offering every Sunday to the Cause of the Month.
 Of course, the monies involved in Share the Plate do not include pledges, which are essential to fund the Fellowship’s budget.

 Remember that the only funds that are truly shared between UUFA and the Cause of the Month are these monies you put in the offering plate beyond your pledge and/or beyond any other earmarked contributions.